capnproto/capnproto/doc/cxx.md

 implement `size()` and `operator[]` methods.  `Builder::operator[]` even returns a reference (unlike with `List<T>`).  `Text::Reader` additionally has a method `cStr()` which returns a NUL-terminated `const char*`.

+As a special convenience, if you are using GCC 4.8+ or Clang, `Text::Reader` (and its underlying type, `kj::StringPtr`) can be implicitly converted to and from `std::string` format.
+This is accomplished without actually `#include`ing `<string>`, since some clients do not want to rely on this rather-bulky header.
+In fact, any class which defines a `.c_str()` method will be implicitly convertible in this way.
+Unfortunately, this trick doesn't work on GCC 4.7.

 ### Interfaces